finanalyst/raku-pod-render/RenderPod.md

 If $block is a Str then it is a path to a Raku program that evaluates to an Array, whose elements are appended to @.custom.

 If $block is an Array, then the elemsnts are added to @.custom.

+## add-templates( $template )
+Like `add-custom`, if $template is a hash, it will be given to modify templates, otherwise it will be consiered a program that evaluates to a hash.

+# add-data( $name-space, $object )
+Adds the object to the data area of the `ProcessedPod` object with the key <name-space>.

+# get-data( $name-space )
+Returns the data object.

 ## process-pod
 ```